What is Thai massage and how does it work?

 Thai massage focuses on movement, stretching, and whole-body integration, while deep tissue massage typically focuses more on localized muscular tension and pressure.
 Because Thai massage incorporates assisted movement and mobility work, it can help clients become more aware of patterns of restriction, posture, and tension held within the body.

 Rather than working only on isolated areas of discomfort, Thai massage approaches the body as an interconnected system.
-The combination of stretching, rhythmic movement, and pressure can help the body open more naturally while supporting greater ease, alignment, and freedom of movement.
+The combination of stretching, rhythmic movement, and pressure can help the body open more naturally while supporting relaxation, alignment, and freedom of movement.

 Many clients find that regular Thai massage not only relieves tension, but also helps them develop a deeper awareness of how their body feels when it is more balanced and supported.